djsuperchief/windows_to_linux/README.md

 ## Dune Awakening
 The Vulkan shaders were taking an age to compile and I never managed to let them finish.
 I do intend to try this at some point but i'll need to let the shaders compile.

+## Game Test 02 Aug - 03 Aug
+## Doom 2016
+Updated the game to run on Vulkan instead of OpenGL (because I am on an RTX 3070 card).
+No issues, smooth and responsive and no crashes.

+### Diablo 4
+So this is still undergoing testing and I have experienced significant FPS drop and a strange issue where ground textures will just dissapear.
+I have changed the versions of things to see if it will make a difference but the only thing I can do that fixes both these issues is to change my graphics settings between Medium -> Low Ray Tracing -> Medium.
+This resolves any FPS issues I have and then ground textures come back...for a while before they dissapear again.
+What's even weirder is the ground textures are there when cut scenes are playing.

+I have tried without the high resolution textures and whilst this makes the game perform normally for a longer period of time, eventually the groun textures dissapear and FPS tanks until I change resolution from Medium to something else and back to Medium again.
+A bit of a pain at the moment but will endevour to find out what it is.

 ---